Take nateglinide up to 30 minutes before each of your three main meals.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Starlix® 60 mg, 120 mg, 180 mg film-coated tablets; Manufacturer's PIL, Novartis Pharmaceuticals UK Ltd, The electronic Medicines Compendium.
-Dated November 2013.
+Manufacturer's PIL, Starlix® 60 mg, 120 mg, 180 mg film-coated tablets; Novartis Pharmaceuticals UK Ltd, The electronic Medicines Compendium.
+Dated May 2018.